cerner/terra-framework/packages/terra-modal-manager/docs/README.md

 ### withModalManager

 The main export from the `terra-modal-manager` package also exports a higher-order component generator called `withModalManager`.
-The component provided to the generator will be wrapped by a Modal and provided with an `app` prop.
+The component provided to the generator will be wrapped by a ModalManager and provided with an `app` prop.

 ### Example